 - Run the Google collab Script

 - Adjust the Speed of Output Video

 Open photopea.com in your browser.
 (You can use photoshop as well but just for the sake of making this tutorial doable, I will be using this online version which works just like Photoshop)

-Create a new blank canvas with the size 256×256 px by going to File>New and set the width and length as 256 px each, as this script only works with this size only.
+Create a new blank canvas with the size 256×256 px by going to File>New and setting the width and length as 256 px each, as this script only works with this size.

 Now Insert the photo that you want to use as the base for your meme by going to file and open and then choose your file.
 We are using the picture of Marques from MKBHD because why should Linus have all the fun?

 Now export the file by going to File > Export as and use png and save it as 02.png.

 Once done now your image should be exported in 256×256 px size.